Woodford Folk Festival

 Additional works carried out that are not within or/and additional to your stall layout plan will incur an additional fee, invoices will be generated by the contractor.

-- Invoices will be emailed within a nominated period and stallholders will have 21 days to finalise their payment to secure their site at the Festival.
+- Invoices and agreements will be emailed once stall details are finalised.
+Stallholders will have 21 days to make payment and agree to terms of agreement (in order to secure their site at the Festival).

-We sincerely thank you for looking through our terms and conditions and showing interest in joining us.
+We sincerely thank you for acknowledging our terms and conditions.